Kyuu-Ji/htb-write-up/enterprise/write-up-enterprise.md

 ![Offset on 212](https://kyuu-ji.github.io/htb-write-up/enterprise/enterprise_re-1.png)

-Also **ASLR** is disabled on the box which doesn't have to bypassed:
+Also **ASLR** is disabled on the box which doesn't have to be bypassed:
 ```markdown
 www-data@enterprise:/$ cat /proc/sys/kernel/randomize_va_space
 0